inFamousxD/user-auth-passport/README.md

-# user-auth-passport
+# User Authentication using Passport and Bcrypt
-A passport based secure user authentication with bcrypt hashing.
+A robust, secure web application made with passport and bcrypt modules which use on-cloud Atlas MongoDB to store and retrieve user data.

 ### Made with